The ever-expanding indoor water parks in the Wisconsin Dells have so many rides and slides, it's hard to know which one to pick.

 Rafting at Great Wolf

-I made my last trip to check out the indoor water parks with my friend Adele, who’d never been to the Dells at
+I made my last trip to check out the indoor water parks with my friend Adele, who’d never been to the Dells at all.

 Before we checked in to Great Wolf Lodge, I drove Adele along the Wisconsin River, where sandstone cliffs and oddly shaped formations, named from the French dalles, have been drawing sightseers since the 1850s.